rycus86/demo-site/src/res/specs/cd.md

 By *continuous deployment* I mean that after a `git push` you don't have to do anything manual to get a successful build onto the target server - it should happen __*automatically*__.
-Apart from running or hosting an actual server this can be done for free as well, let's see how.
+Apart from hosting an actual server this can be done for free as well, let's see how.

 ## Docker